 After you’re diagnosed with a brain tumor, you’ll have many questions and fears as you face the possibility of brain surgery.
 It’s important to know that minimally invasive surgery can be performed for many types of brain tumors.
-Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery has years of experience treating brain tumors using these options.
-If you have questions about brain tumors or surgical treatment, call the office in Largo, Florida, or book a consultation online.
+Dr. Carrie Shulman at The Florida Center for Neurosurgery has years of experience treating brain tumors using these options.
+If you have questions about brain tumors or surgical treatment, call the office in Clearwater, Tampa Bay, Florida, or book a consultation online.

 DNA inside every cell determines when the cell grows and dies.
 Some genes, called oncogenes, promote growth and help cells stay alive.
 Other genes, called tumor suppressor genes, slow down cell growth, repair DNA mistakes, and make cells die at the appropriate time.

 Brain tumors develop when changes occur in your DNA that alter the growth process, allowing cells to grow faster than normal and multiply uncontrollably.
 Inherited tendencies and environmental influences affect your risk of developing a brain tumor, but exactly what makes DNA change is not yet known.

 What are the different types of brain tumors?

 More than 150 different types of brain tumors have been identified.
 They’re placed into two groups: primary and metastatic.